Game Based Solution Design

 Back to games and I have split them up into 2 basic categories.
 Entertainment and Art.
 Entertainment is what most people would consider games.
 Call of duty, Civilization, World of Warcraft – that sort of thing.
 Art is more subjective.
 I would consider a game such as Proteus more art than game, some would not.
 That can be discussed elsewhere I am sure!

-This is my take on Game Thinking.
-For me this represents the majority of things you should have in mind when you hear the word gamification.
+This is my take on Game Thinking and Game-Based Solution Design.
+For me, this represents the majority of things you should have in mind when you hear the word gamification.
 Limiting yourself to the standard definition is going to reduce how effective your thinking will be when it comes to designing solutions for people.
-I know that others have other ideas – so I throw this open for you all to interpret, add too and take from.
+I know that others have other ideas – so I throw this open to you all to interpret, add too and take from.